24th Submarine Division (Russia): History

 With the Soviet Union launching submarines equipped with cruise missiles, the Soviet Navy, formed new formations to operate them.

 The formation of the 24th Division was ordered by the Chief of Staff of the Navy from 11 May 1985 and implemented in the same year largely.
 Established 30 October 1985.
 Submarines were taken from existing formations and assigned to the newly formed division.
-First commander of the newly created division was Captain First Rank Mikhailovich.
+First commander of the newly created division was Captain First Rank Vladimir Mikhaylovich Monastyrshin.